anyrun-org/anyrun/README.md

 ## Installation

+### Arch
-If you use an Arch based distro, you can install the AUR package [anyrun-git](https://aur.archlinux.org/packages/anyrun-git).
+On Arch/Arch-based distros you can install the AUR package [anyrun-git](https://aur.archlinux.org/packages/anyrun-git).

 ### Nix